How to Negotiate Your Design Ideas with Skeptical Clients

 - Being responsive to client communication and concerns.

-- Being accessible.
+- It is accessible.

 Offering many design ideas may lead to brainstorming with your client.
 Instead of a straight “no,” the client can pick the design they like best.
 The client can even tell you what they like in one concept and what they like in another.
 Brainstorming sessions like these can lead to a hybrid design that your skeptical client may be more amenable to.